Neighborhoods of Minneapolis: General areas

 The local community defines several general areas based on the directional suffixes added to streets in the city.
 These city areas do not necessarily correlate with official community or neighborhood definitions.

-Downtown Minneapolis refers to the street grid area aligned on a diagonal with the Mississippi River bend, as opposed to the true north-south grid orientation.
+Downtown Minneapolis broadly refers to the street grid area aligned on a diagonal with the Mississippi River bend, as opposed to the true north-south grid orientation.
 The area north of downtown on the west bank of the Mississippi River is considered North Minneapolis.
 The part of Minneapolis on the east bank of the Mississippi River is divided by East Hennepin Avenue into Northeast and Southeast, approximately aligned with the communities of Northeast and University, respectively.

 The entire area south of downtown is widely called South Minneapolis.
 The westerly portion surrounding the city's Chain of Lakes is loosely labeled Southwest Minneapolis, bounded on the east by I-35W and on the north by 36th St W, which extends west from Bde Maka Ska to the city limits.

 Common conceptions of Minneapolis neighborhoods do not always align with official city maps.
 Residents on the borders of surrounding cities may sometimes say they live in a bordering community.
 Twin Cities residents and visitors frequently use generalized names based on geography, such as "North Minneapolis".
 What most people would consider North Minneapolis is a combination of the Near North and Camden communities, each of which is made up of several neighborhoods.
 This also applies to neighborhoods, with residents living by definition in one neighborhood, but classifying themselves in another.